-- a.
-Marijuana As new legislation to regulate medical marijuana continues to evolve and with potential legalization efforts, advocate for local control, taxation, and funding for addressing the environmental impacts of illegal marijuana cultivation. - b.
-State Realignment & Cost-Shifts Continue to ensure successful implementation of the broad array of programs transferred to county jurisdiction under the 2011 Public Safety Realignment, including appropriate distribution of AB 109 funding.
-Support state policy changes that will allow for greater administrative and program flexibility for County programs associated with this shift of responsibility. - c.
-Rural Fire Districts The population of Mono County is highly rural and dependent upon voluntary associations that provide basic emergency services.
+- Advocate for local impacts of cannabis legislation Advocate for local control, taxation and funding for addressing the environmental, land use, and public safety impacts of the cultivation of cannabis. - b.
+Ensure State realignment & cost-shifts Continue to ensure successful implementation of the broad array of programs transferred to county jurisdiction under the 2011 Public Safety Realignment, including appropriate distribution of AB 109 funding.
+Support state policy changes that will allow for greater administrative and program flexibility for county programs associated with this shift of responsibility. - c.
+Support of rural fire districts The population of Mono County is highly rural and dependent upon voluntary associations that provide basic emergency services.
 These volunteer fire districts provide services to residents and tourists, and they are often the first responders to accidents.
-Support relief for rural fire districts.
+Support relief for rural fire districts. - d.
+Advocate for Community Paramedicine Advocate for the State Emergency Medical Services Agency (EMSA) to expand the current number of EMS Programs participating in the Community Paramedicine Demonstration Project. - e.
+Support elimination of Juvenile Housing Fees Support proposals to eliminate the fee paid by counties to house juveniles at the Division of Juvenile Facilities.
+The fee is currently \$24,000 per juvenile committed and counties are not funded for this.